 Painted roofing panels that look old and weathered are the best alternative for an instant rustic appearance.
 Also known as specialty paint prints, it is a product that has been painted repeatedly giving the finish depth and uniqueness.

 The paint line applies a base coat of solid color on the coil.
-The coil is than painted a second time with a different color using a special engraved paint roller that creates a rustic pattern on the coil.
+The coil is then painted a second time with a different color using a special engraved paint roller that creates a rustic pattern on the coil.
 A paint print will try to replicate a naturally occurring patina.

 These three roofing products each have unique advantages and disadvantages.
 Specialty paint prints arrive looking weathered, there are no rust stains, and there is a paint warranty.
 The trade-off is that they cost a little more and they may not look as authentic as the real thing.

-In addition, when using Corten or bare, cold-rolled steel it is important to use a minimum of 22-gauge steel.
-Areas that have salt-laden air, high rainfall, humidity or persistent fog are typically not the proper environment for Corten and even less so for bare steel.
+In addition, when using Corten or bare cold-rolled steel it is important to use a minimum of 22-gauge steel.
+Areas that have salt-laden air, high rainfall, humidity or persistent fog are typically not the proper environment for Corten, and even less so for bare steel.
 If you live in a salt laden environment and are considering using a specialty paint print we recommend that you consider an aluminum substrate and a marine paint.